-Academic Levels: Students enrolled in this program typically demonstrate 2nd to 3rd grade ELA and Math skills.
+Academic Levels: Students enrolled in this program typically demonstrate primary to early elementary ELA and math skills.
 Students are typically participating in the New York State Alternate Assessment (NYSAA) and are working toward earning the Skills and Achievement Commencement Credential (SACC).

 Social/Emotional Profile: Due to cognitive delays, students often require a high level of adult supervision to be successful within social and academic settings.
-The student may or may not receive school based counseling as determined by their IEP.
+The student may or may not receive school-based counseling as determined by their IEP.

-12:1:1 Work-study Program Class: This program is designed for students (16 to 21 years old) and emphasizes vocational skills, job acquisition skills and life skills.
+12:1:1 Work-study Program Class: This program is designed for students who are 16 to 21 years old and emphasizes vocational skills, job acquisition skills and life skills.
 Students in year one of the program are typically placed in part-day/part-week building-level job assignments with job coaches.
 In year two, students are typically placed in part-day/part-week community job assignments with job coaches.

-As student skill and independence levels increase, job coaches fade and community job assignments become more frequent in terms of length of day and/or days per week.
+As student skill and independence levels increase, job coach support decreases, and community job assignments become more frequent in terms of length of day and/or days per week.
 In the final year, students are typically placed in a job assignment near his/her residence in an effort to be gainfully employed upon exiting schooling.
-The 12:1:1 Work-study Program class is presently located at 4th Street School.

-Academic Levels: Students enrolled in this program typically demonstrate 3rd to 4th grade ELA and Math skills.
-Students are working toward earning the Skills and Achievement Commencement Credential (SACC) or the CDOS Commencement credential.
+Academic Levels: Students enrolled in this program typically demonstrate primary to early elementary ELA and math skills.
+Students are working toward earning the Skills and Achievement Commencement Credential (SACC) or the Career Development and Occupational Standards (CDOS) Commencement Credential.

 Social/Emotional Profile: Students require the ability to interact at a social/emotional level that does not require consistent adult supervision.
+Student behavior has minimal impact on their ability to participate in the program.
 The typical student demonstrates the ability to build upon their academic and social experiences.
-The student may or may not receive school based counseling as determined by their IEP.
+The student may or may not receive school-based counseling as determined by their IEP.

-Exceptional Education 12:1:1 Program (Half Day) - CoSer 202
+Exceptional Education 12:1:1 Half-Day - CoSer 202